-When I shared my favorite ice cream recipes like homemade vanilla bean and homemade apple crumble ice cream, I failed to tell you one tiny little detail:
+When I shared my favorite ice cream recipes, like Homemade Vanilla Ice Cream and Homemade Apple Crumble Ice Cream, I failed to tell you one tiny little detail:

 Did you know you can make ice cream without a machine?
 You can, and it makes the best ice cream!

-Now there are lots of different ways to make ice cream without a machine, but they all seem pretty cumbersome to me:
+Now there are lots of different ways to make homemade ice cream without machines, but they all seem pretty cumbersome to me:

 - Coined by David Lebovitz, this method requires you to stir the ice cream every 30 minutes for about 3 hours, or until the ice cream is frozen through.
 That’s fine if you’re home for 3-4 hours and have nothing else to do but stir ice cream, but that’s not a typical day for me and even more so in the summer.